Useful Information when planning your trip

 Please note it is a

-legal requirement to carry a warning triangle and a Hi-Viz jacket when driving in France.
+legal requirement to carry a warning triangle and a Hi-Viz jacket when driving a vehicle in France.

 For motorcyclists from January 2016 you MUST carry a Hi-Viz jacket.